redmineBOOST/documentation/introduction.md

 **redmineBOOST** is a productivity increasing command line tool in daily work with Redmine.

 Describe repetitive tasks in a domain-specific language within a **redmineBOOST** Process Description.
 Tasks such as creating or updating a Redmine issue are mapped as work items.
-Items can be instantiated, which results in executing the specific task e. g. `UpdateIssue{...}`, or read from Redmine by Queries e. g. `GetIssue(id=12)`.
+Items can be instantiated, which results in executing the specific task e. g. `UpdateIssue{...}`, or read from Redmine by Queries e. g. `GetIssue(id: 12)`.
 Items can be nested to express hierarchies, dependencies and relationships.

 By creating the right Process Descriptions you can map business processes to complex Redmine issue structures in corporate specification, support standardized issue creation, provision new projects with default data, automate file uploads, manage user accounts and much more.
 Process Description files have the file extension `rbo` e. g. `create-issue.rbo`.